1 Do we begin again to commend ourselves? Or do we need, as some others, epistles of commendation to you or letters of commendation from you?

 There will always be those who have a fish to fry with their leaders.
 They want to pick their bones because they have an ax to grind.

 The believer’s best credentials are not what people say about him but what they see in him; the central issue is character, not reputation.
 Gospel ministry is not about politics.
-Ministers are not about impressing people with their education, gifts, capabilities but about the integrity of what they believe and do.
+Ministers are not about impressing people with their education, gifts, or capabilities but about the integrity of what they believe and do.
 Who we are speaks for itself.
 Credibility comes from integrity.